JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 3-1.
 Why Use jQuery?

-Overview inArray() returns the index of a value in an array.
+The inArray() method returns the index of a specified value if it exists in the array.
 If the value does not exist, it returns -1.
-Basic Syntax

 $.inArray(value, array, [fromIndex])